OpenEvalProject/evals/manuscripts/elife-28801/v1/manuscript.md

 ## PubMed labs and its new interface

-In parallel with these developments we are launching a new experimental site called PubMed Labs (
+In parallel with these developments we are launching a new experimental site called PubMed Labs (http://www.ncbi.nlm.nih.gov/labs/pubmed) that will allow us to continue our efforts to improve search quality while also working to improve PubMed's user interface: in particular, the interface for PubMed Labs (Figure 2) has been designed to provide an optimized user experience on small-screen devices (such as mobiles and tablets).
+We are taking a 'minimum viable product' approach in building PubMed Labs by launching it with a small number of core features and making iterative improvements and enhancements based on public testing and feedback.
+For example, PubMed Labs includes only a small subset of PubMed facets (selected on the basis of past usage in PubMed); decisions about the final set of facets will be based on user input and real-world usage.
+Other new features that we plan to introduce and analyze on PubMed Labs range from simple font color variations to complex algorithmic adjustments.
+Based on quantitative analysis of usage patterns, as well as direct user input and feedback, we will iteratively improve and enhance the minimum viable product.

 ![Figure 2.](https://cdn.elifesciences.org/articles/28801/elife-28801-fig2-v1.jpg)